tristanfisher/ivory/README.md

 ## overview

-Ivory makes it easy for you to create a PostgreSQL database instance from a Go program.
+Ivory makes it easy for you to create and manage PostgreSQL databases via a Go program.

 This is particularly useful during tests or any other time that you only want a pg database with a lifecycle that is managed programmatically.